BayodeOlorundare/react-indecision-app/README.md

 # Indecision App
 Front-end web application helps users to make a decision via computer.

+## Resources
+The porject is online at [https://shadi-indecision-app.herokuapp.com/](https://shadi-indecision-app.herokuapp.com/ "Indecision")

+>Please note that I am using firebase so if this service is not available in your region, you need to use VPN to be able to use the app.

 ## Technologies
 * HTML5
 * CSS3 preprocessed with SASS